 Only grants the use of a word processor to a candidate if it is appropriate to their needs (for example, the quality of language significantly improves as a result of using a word processor due to problems with planning and organisation when writing by hand).

+Where a student meets the criteria and has JCQ approval for a scribe, the candidate may use a word processor with the spelling and grammar check switched on or a word processor with predictive text/spelling and grammar check.
+This will reflect their normal working practice.

 (AA 5.8.2)